Kilobyte Cosmic Birefringence from ALP Domain Walls: Kilobyte Cosmic Birefringence

-According to the scaling solution of the domain wall, each Hubble patch should contain $\O(1)$ domain walls on average.
+According to the scaling solution of the domain-wall network, each Hubble patch should contain $\O(1)$ domain walls on average.
 Since the LSS contains $\O(10^3)$ Hubble patches, we expect a similar number of domain walls separating the two vacua $L$ and $R$.
 The adjacent vacua separated by the domain wall has different $\D\F$ in \Eq{polar}.
 Consequently, each domain on the LSS has 1-bit information, i.e., $\Delta \Phi = 0$ or $c_\g \a$.
-Since there will be $\O(10^3-10^4) $ domain walls at the last scattering surface, we call it as the kilobyte cosmic birefringence.
+Since there will be $\O(10^{3-4}) $ domain walls at the LSS, we call it as the kilobyte cosmic birefringence (KBCB).

-In addition to the isotropic birefringence, anisotropic birefringence with a peculiar feature is also generated.
-In particular, such anisotropic birefringence directly reflects the domain-wall configuration at the LSS; it is expected to peak at scales corresponding to the typical size of domains ($\sim$ the Hubble horizon), while it is suppressed at larger and smaller scales.
+In addition to the isotropic CB, anisotropic one with a peculiar feature is also generated.
+In particular, such anisotropic CB directly reflects the domain-wall configuration at the LSS; it is expected to peak at scales corresponding to the typical size of domains ($\sim$ the Hubble horizon), while it is suppressed at larger and smaller scales.
 The reason why it is suppressed at larger scales is due to the scaling solution; each Hubble horizon looks similar on average.
-The reason why it is suppressed at smaller scales is the nature of domain walls without strings.
-The typical magnitude of the anisotropic birefringence is expected to be slightly smaller than the isotropic birefringence on the scales at the peak.
-The detection of both isotropic and anisotropic birefringence satisfying the above features will be a smoking-gun evidence for our KB birefringence.
+The reason why it is suppressed at smaller scales is the scaling nature of domain walls.

+The typical magnitude of the anisotropic CB on the scales at the peak is expected to be slightly smaller than the isotropic CB.
+This can be seen as follows.
+First let us define the anisotropic part of the net rotation of the polarization angle,